Today, August 15, 2019 Julia Child would have been 107 years old.

 I use butter from Uno Alla Volta, available on Saturdays at the Davidson, Charlotte Regional and Matthews Farmers Markets.

-1/3 cup each: finely diced local carrots, finely diced local onion and finely diced local fennel or celery – and at the last minute I also decided to toss in a bit of eggplant, too!
+1/3 cup each: finely diced local carrots, finely diced local onion and finely diced local fennel or celery!

-All of these vegetables are in season now and available at local farmers markets in and around Charlotte
+All of these vegetables are available at local farmers markets in and around Charlotte

 1 Tbsp. fresh minced thyme or savory or 1 Tbsp. dried mixed herbs de Province

 If its not in my home herb garden, my go to is the Savory Spice Shop in Southend